eduardoleao052/Transformer-from-scratch/README.md

 ```
 - Whenever you feel like the samples are good enough, you can kill the training at any time.
 This will NOT corrupt the model saved .json file, and you may proceed to testing and fine_tuning on smaller datasets.
 - Note: for pretraining, a really large text corpus is usually necessary.
 I obtained good results with ~1M characters.
-- Note: if you want to alter layers/dimensions, do so in the __config.py__ file.
+- Note: if you want to alter layers/dimensions, do so in the `config.py` file, as described in the __Build the Model__ section.

 ### Fine-tuning
 - To fine-tune a RNN on a given text file, go to `config.py` and choose the arguments: